franza/continuate/README.md

 });
 ```

 Here we can see that code is not DRY and looks pretty ugly.
-Instead we can rewrite handling of data in prettier way:
+Instead we can rewrite handling of data in prettier way using `continuate` module.
+It contains a bunch of utility functions you can use to easily convert regualr functions to continuation-passing style (CSP):

 ```javascript
 var async = require('async');